-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in the Statement of Comprehensive Income.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised in profit or loss.

 2.6 Debtors

 Short term debtors are measured at transaction price, less any impairment.
 Loans receivable are measured initially at fair value, net of transaction costs, and are measured subsequently at amortised cost using the effective interest method, less any impairment.